-August 9, 2013 - Complaint Counsel provides preliminary witness list (not including experts) with a brief summary of the proposed testimony.
-August 16, 2013 - Respondents' Counsel provides preliminary witness lists (not including experts) with a brief summary of the proposed testimony.
-August 20, 2013 - Complaint Counsel provides expert witness list.
-August 23, 2013 - Deadline for issuing document requests, interrogatories and subpoenas duces tecum , except for discovery for purposes of authenticity and admissibility of exhibits.
-August 30, 2013 - Respondents' Counsel provides expert witness list.
-September 6, 2013 - Deadline for issuing requests for admissions, except for requests for admissions for purposes of authenticity and admissibility of exhibits.
-September 23, 2013 - Close of discovery, other than discovery permitted under Rule 3.24(a)(4), depositions of experts, and discovery for purposes of authenticity and admissibility of exhibits.
-September 23, 2013 - Deadline for filing "[m]otions to dismiss filed before the evidentiary hearing, motions to strike, and motions for summary decision" pursuant to Rule 3.22(a).
+January 17, 2014 - Complaint Counsel provides preliminary witness list (not including experts) with a brief summary of the proposed testimony.
+January 31, 2014 ÷ Respondent's Counsel provides preliminary witness lists (not including experts) with a brief summary of the proposed testimony.
+February 28, 2014 - Deadline for issuing document requests, interrogatories and subpoenas duces tecum , except for discovery for purposes of authenticity and admissibility of exhibits.
+March 5, 2014 Complaint Counsel provides expert witness list.
+March 12, 2014 - Respondent's Counsel provides expert witness list.
+March 20, 2014 - Deadline for issuing requests for admissions, except for requests for admissions for purposes of authenticity and admissibility of exhibits.
+April 3, 2014 - Close of discovery, other than discovery permitted under Rule 3.24(a)(4), depositions of experts, and discovery for purposes of authenticity and admissibility of exhibits.
+April 16, 2014 - Deadline for Complaint Counsel to provide expert witness reports.
+April 24, 2014 - 8 Complaint Counsel provides to Respondent's Counsel its final proposed witness and exhibit lists, including depositions or designated portions thereof, copies of all exhibits (except for demonstrative, illustrative or summary exhibits and expert related exhibits), Complaint Counsel's basis of admissibility for each proposed exhibit, and a brief summary of the testimony of each witness.

-Deadline for Complaint Counsel to provide expert witness reports.

-Complaint Counsel provides to Respondents' Counsel its final proposed witness and exhibit lists, including depositions or designated portions thereof, copies of all exhibits (except for demonstrative, illustrative or summary exhibits and expert related exhibits), Complaint Counsel's basis of admissibility for each proposed exhibit, and a brief summary of the testimony of each witness.

 Complaint Counsel serves courtesy copies on ALJ of its final proposed witness and exhibit lists, its basis of admissibility for each proposed exhibit, and a brief summary of the testimony of each witness, including its expert witnesses.

-Deadline for Respondents' Counsel to provide expert witness reports.
-Respondents' expert report shall include (without limitation) rebuttal, if any, to Complaint Counsel's expert witness report(s).

-Respondents' Counsel provides to Complaint Counsel its final proposed witness and exhibit lists, including depositions or designated portions thereof, copies of all exhibits (except for demonstrative, illustrative or summary exhibits and expert related exhibits), Respondents' basis of admissibility for each proposed exhibit, and a brief summary of the testimony of each witness.

-Respondents' Counsel serves courtesy copies on ALJ its final proposed witness and exhibit lists, its basis of admissibility for each proposed exhibit, and a brief summary of the testimony of each witness, including its expert witnesses.

-Parties that intend to offer confidential materials of an opposing party or non-party as evidence at the hearing must provide notice to the opposing party or non-party, pursuant to 16 C.F.R. § 3.45(b).
+April 30, 2014 - Deadline for Respondent's Counsel to provide expert witness reports.
+Respondent's expert report shall include (without limitation) rebuttal, if any, to Complaint Counsel's expert witness report(s).
+May 7, 2014 - Respondent's Counsel provides to Complaint Counsel its final proposed witness and exhibit lists, including depositions or designated portions thereof, copies of all exhibits (except for demonstrative, illustrative or summary exhibits and expert related exhibits), Respondent's basis of admissibility for each proposed exhibit, and a brief summary of the testimony of each witness.
+Respondent's Counsel serves courtesy copies on ALJ its final proposed witness and exhibit lists, its basis of admissibility for each proposed exhibit, and a brief summary of the testimony of each witness, including its expert witnesses.
+May 8, 2014 - Parties that intend to offer confidential materials of an opposing party or non-party as evidence at the hearing must provide notice to the opposing party or non-party, pursuant to 16 C.F.R. § 3.45(b).
 See Additional Provision 7.

-Exchange deposition transcript counter-designations.

-Complaint Counsel to identify rebuttal expert(s) and provide rebuttal expert report(s).
-Any such reports are to be limited to rebuttal of matters set forth in Respondents' expert reports.
-If material outside the scope of fair rebuttal is presented,
+May 12, 2014 - Complaint Counsel to identify rebuttal expert(s) and provide rebuttal expert report(s).
+Any such reports are to be limited to rebuttal of matters set forth in Respondent's expert reports.
+If material outside the scope of fair rebuttal is presented, Respondent will have the right to seek appropriate relief (such as striking Complaint Counsel's rebuttal expert reports or seeking leave to submit surrebuttal expert reports on behalf of Respondent).
+May 12, 2014 - Exchange deposition transcript counter-designations.
+May 16, 2014 - Deadline for depositions of experts (including rebuttal experts) and exchange of expert related exhibits.